-Our Museum houses a large Ira D. Sankey collection.
-Our museum contains a room devoted especially to Sankey.
-Please visit our museum and peruse his hymn books or view never seen before Sankey photographs and diaries.
+Our Museum houses a large Ira D. Sankey collection in a room devoted especially to Sankey.
+Please visit and peruse his hymn books or view never seen before Sankey photographs and diaries.
 Our collection includes the following rarities:

 - Pamphlets & Papers

 - The Traveling Organ of Ira D. Sankey & Dwight L. Moody

 One of the most famous Lawrence Countians, Ira Sankey, achieved international fame as a singer, evangelist and writer of gospel hymns.
 His influence through the songs he sang and wrote helped to change the attitude of many in the late 19th century churches from hostility toward “worldly” music to acceptance of gospel hymns as a means of reaching the hearts of believers.